-As a A business that accepts credit cards for goods or services., it’s frustrating when credit card processing fees eat away at your profits, especially on small-ticket items.
+As a merchant, it’s frustrating when credit card processing fees eat away at your profits, especially on small-ticket items.
 That’s why “zero fee credit card processing” sounds like a very appealing notion.
 Of course, the name isn’t exactly transparent, nor is the phrase “cash discount.”
 So, let’s dive deeper into these two fee recovery methods and how they work.

 What is Zero Fee Credit Card Processing?